International 5MHz Ham Radio 60 meters Band Information

 In an unrelated move, the ARRL has supported efforts to have World Radiocommunication Conference 2007 (WRC-07) establish a worldwide secondary amateur allocation of 5.260 to 5.410 MHz.
 A participating national administration must formally propose the change for it to be considered this fall at WRC-07.

-5MHz interference from BPL and HomePlug transmitters:
+5MHz interference from BPL and HomePlug

-Broadband Over Power Line (BPL) and in-building powerline
+Some Broadband Over Power Line (BPL) and

-standard which uses "spectrum notches" in most of the HF ham bands in
+most of the HF ham bands in their effort to mitigate

-their effort to mitigate some of the interference they cause to hams.
+some of the interference they cause to hams.
+However,

-However, the existing HomePlug standard does not provide spectrum
+the existing HomePlug standard does not provide

-notches for the 5MHz channels.
-The USA FCC requires that any new BPL
+spectrum notches for the 5MHz channels.
+The USA FCC

-systems have the capability to notch out frequencies whenever they
+to notch out frequencies whenever they generate

-generate interference to licensed services.
-However, in practice, it is
+interference to licensed services.
+However, in

-has been difficult to get BPL systems to deal with interference
+practice, it is has been difficult to get BPL systems

 For reference purposes, here is a list of the USA

-FCC-authorized BPL (Broadband over Power Lines) transmitting bands for
+FCC-authorized BPL (Broadband over Power Lines)

 1.705 MHz to 2.850 MHz (160m Amateur Radio Service)